 We both, unfortunately, didn’t see that the setting had changed until months later.

-The plugin triggered a Panda-like penalty.
-If you’re unfamiliar with Google’s penalties, Panda is basically an algorithm that penalizes websites with they consider to be thin content.
+The plugin triggered a Panda-like penalty (we think).
+If you’re unfamiliar with Google’s penalties, Panda is basically an algorithm that penalizes websites with what they consider to be thin content.

 From March onward, our niche websites had tons of image posts that were now indexed by Google causing us both to receive a nice algorithmic penalty and a gigantic loss in traffic.